nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 ```

 This is the first exercise in this book^[I call it an exercise, because I am not sure if it is well explained and therefore the 'exercise' is to understand what I intend to show you here :)].
-You can simply copy the code by marking it or pressing this helpful button in the top right corner of the code chunk and paste it into your R script.
-Then just run the lines of code and have a look at what they produce.

 Once you are done with the above code, observe what happened and then continue with the code below.

 ```r